buresjan/molecode_utils/documentation/figures.md

 ```

 Arguments are the same as for `TwoDRxn` with the additional `z` variable.
 Both Plotly and Matplotlib backends are available.
+Axes labels are formatted in
+plain text with units and the default figure size is larger to fit the longer
+titles.

 ## ThreeDMol